 Rising in the musical scene in spite of the odds, he is now a household name and one of the country's most loved public figures.

-Photo Credit: Wikimedia, Creative Commons, Photo by Hreinn Gudlaugsson
+Photo by Wikimedia, Creative Commons, by Hreinn Gudlaugsson.
+No edits made.

 In spite of nearly three decades of changes to music, style and culture, he has managed to stay relevant, surprising, and respected.
 The only Icelandic artist who can truly say they share his talent for reinvention and lasting presence is Björk.